rodzanto/ml-workshop/machine-learning/sagemaker-autopilot-studio/1-lab.md

-# Amazon SageMaker Autopilot SDK laboratory
+# Amazon SageMaker Studio Autopilot laboratory

 In this lab, you will use the **Autopilot** and **Experiments** fetures integrated on the **Amazon SageMaker Studio** UI.